-Income from donations and new endowments represented 16.8% of total income (15.3% in the previous year).
+Income from donations and new endowments represented 12.7% of total income (16.8% in the previous year).

-Total donations increased from £7.5m in 2022 to £9.5m in 2023, driven by an increase in Endowment donations, particularly for the Christopher Dobson Free Places scheme.
-Current Use donations and grants for capital assets were broadly in line with the previous year.
+Total donations decreased from £9.5m in 2023 to £7.8m in 2024, due to a particularly high total of Endowment donations in 2023, but fundraising remained strong, particularly for the Christopher Dobson Free Places scheme.
+Current Use donations increased by 30.6% on the prior year, while grants for capital assets fell significantly.

 St John's College is committed to best practice in relation to all fundraising activities, which are carried out by an inhouse Development team who are subject to the scrutiny of the Development Committee and College Council.
-During this financial year, a Commercial Participator made a donation to the College in relation to the sale of an artwork in October.
-The College did not engage with any other third parties to carry out fundraising activities on its behalf during the year and in-house fundraisers employed directly by St John's College have carried out all fundraising.
+During this financial year, the College did not engage with any other third parties to carry out fundraising activities on its behalf and in-house fundraisers employed directly by St John's College have carried out all fundraising.
 During the year, the College has carried out face-to-face fundraising meetings and a variety of digital and postal direct marketing appeals.

 The College is registered with the Fundraising Regulator and has set up internal protocols and procedures to adhere to the Code of Fundraising Practice as a set of guiding principles to ensure fundraising is legal, open, honest and respectful.
 This national code of practice includes rules governing consent, data sharing, data protection and privacy relating to all electronic and print communications.
-Within this framework the College is fully compliant with GDPR and PECR regulations.
+Within this framework the College is fully compliant with data protection regulations.
 Face to face meetings with donors and potential donors are conducted only with the prior consent of the individual.
-A series of guidelines, in line with the recommendations as set out in the Fundraising Regulator's Code of Fundraising Practice, has been adopted to protect vulnerable people and to guard against intrusion on a person's privacy.
+A series of guidelines, in line with the recommendations set out in the Fundraising Regulator's Code of Fundraising Practice, has been adopted to protect vulnerable people and to guard against intrusion on a person's privacy.
 Unreasonably persistent behaviour by fundraisers or undue pressure on a person to give money or other property is neither tolerated nor encouraged.
-For instance the College will not knowingly accept a donation if we know, or have good reason to believe, that a person lacks capacity to make a decision to donate, or is in vulnerable circumstances which mean they may not be able to make an informed decision.
-Training is provided to all new staff and our guidelines are continually reviewed and kept in line with the guidance set out by the Fundraising Regulator.
+We will not knowingly accept a donation if we know, or have good reason to believe, that a person lacks capacity to make a decision to donate or is in vulnerable circumstances which mean they may not be able to make an informed decision.
+Our policies are continually reviewed and kept in line with the guidance set out by the fundraising regulator.
+All fundraising staff are reminded of their obligations annually, and training is provided.
 Our complaints procedure is available to view on our website.
-The College received no formal complaints in the financial year 1 July 2022 to 30 June 2023.
+The College received no formal complaints in the financial year 1 July 2023 to 30 June 2024.